Food Heroes: Healthy Families in Tanzania

 In Mundemu, Tanzania, a young family is prospering through our Irish Aid-funded AIM Health Plus Programme.

 Anamaria met her Community Health Worker (CHW), Rosalia, when she was two months pregnant with Jennifer.
 “I wish that every sub-village had a CHW.
-When the CHW speak with the husbands, they tend to be more involved in raising the children and taking on more household duties.”
-Anamaria said.
-“It means I can spend more time with Jennifer, with better sharing of parenting duties.”
-Jennifer is full of character at such a young age, it is no wonder, as all parents know, that Anamaria loves spending time with her daughter.
+I can spend enough time with Jennifer,” says Anamaria.
+Full of character at such a young age, it is no wonder, as all parents know, that Anamaria loves spending time with her daughter.

 Anamaria explains what she has learnt since meeting her CHW, saying: “My CHW provided education on the importance of a balanced diet, health facilities nearby and when to starting breastfeeding and introducing different foods.
 I am very happy to have a CHW as it would have been harder without her.”

 In addition to the important nutrition messaging from Rosalia Anamaria’s family are growing their own staple crops of sorghum, groundnuts and njugu (peanuts).